 Most neurotransmitters (such as serotonin, GABA, dopamine, etc) are carriers of a message from one neuron to another.

 It's a reply from the receiving neuron to the sender.

 Think of it as a promoter of the checks and balances system in our nervous system.

-This is subtle indifference but powerful in effect.
+This is a subtle difference but powerful in effect.